 6. Choose Local and Seasonal Flowers.

 Flowers are a huge part of the ceremony and reception, and rightfully so.
 They bring a timeless yet fresh beauty to the occasion.
 And nobody really wants the bride to throw anything other than a bouquet.
 (Things could get dangerous, especially if she has a good arm.)
 However, the vast majority of cut flowers sold in America are imported from Colombia and Ecuador and are shipped all the way to the States covered in chemicals and wrapped in unrecyclable plastic.
 Gorgeous as they may be when they arrive, it isn’t good for the environment, and it certainly isn’t good for the farmers that produce the blooms.

-There are organic and fair trade options, such as One World Flowers.
+There are organic and fair trade options.
 You may also have the opportunity to buy flowers that are locally produced and organic.
 Check out CSAs and farmer’s markets in your area.
 Many sell locally produced seasonal flowers.
 If they don’t, it’s worth a phone call anyway.
 It’s likely that they know all the organic farms in the area, and may be able to refer you to a farmer who specializes in flowers.

 7. Choose Vendors That Give Back.

 Maybe you don’t have time to search for fair trade flowers.
 Or maybe the venue you chose for your socially conscious wedding doesn’t allow you to choose your own caterer.
 Never fear!
 There are so many other ways to make ethical choices for your wedding day.
 The Black Sheep Bride is a network connecting brides with vendors that value giving back.
 Searchable by location, there is a list a of vendors a mile long.
 It’s definitely worth a look!